Este contenido aún no está traducido. Se muestra en inglés.

 Coordinates: 40.640100, 22.944400

-Most guided tours allocate 1-2 hours for Thessalonica, allowing time for exploration, reflection, and photography.
-Private tours can be customized to spend more time.
+Most guided tours allocate 1–2 hours for Thessalonica, allowing time for exploration, reflection, and photography.
+Private tours can be customized.

 Spring (March–May) and fall (September–November) offer ideal weather for visiting the Holy Land.